KingBob838/TerBot/README.md

 # TerBot

-TerBot is a botting tool for [territorial.io](https://territorial.io).
+TerBot is a **Shitty** botting tool for [territorial.io](https://territorial.io).
 It's not very efficient because it uses Selenium, which takes up a lot of resources.
 But it kinda gets the job done.

 ## Features